CARING FOR CANADA

 At CV events, volunteers can pick up new skills and hone old ones.
 For example, butterfly counts and bird inventories put observation (and listening) skills to the test.
 Some will learn trade skills as they repair a boardwalk, or build a nest box for the first time.
 Participants learn how to become citizen scientists, all the while making new friends and sharing knowledge and experiences.

 “Volunteers also work with the Nature Conservancy of Canada behind the scenes as land stewards, they sit on our national and regional boards, committees and science advisory networks.
 We are grateful for their energy and spirit.
-Our hope is our volunteers will take home both a sense of accomplishment and discovery,” says Jennifer White, NCC stewardship coordinator in Prince Edward Island.
+Our hope is our volunteers will take home both a sense of accomplishment and discovery,” says Kathy Unger, NCC conservation assistant in Newfoundland and Labrador.

 Nature Conservancy of Canada volunteer opportunities are planned for every province.
-This summer we are doing two events in Prince Edward Island in the communities of:
+This summer we are doing 3 events in Newfoundland and Labrador:

 The Nature Conservancy of Canada is the nation's leading land conservation organization, working to protect our most important natural areas and the species they sustain.
 Since 1962, NCC and its partners have helped to protect more than 2.7 million acres (1.1 million hectares), coast to coast.
-In Prince Edward Island, NCC has helped protect more than 4,700 acres.
+In Newfoundland and Labrador, NCC has protected more than 13,500 acres.

 - 30 -